-To summarize, our incentivized experiment indicates that RATL is a widespread preference pattern, and we investigate models that can accommodate it.
-If one is not concerned with Stochastic Impatience, we propose a model that allows for RATL while maintaining the key properties at the base of EDU - except that it is built starting from axioms instead of merging functional forms.
-However, if one also wishes to maintain Stochastic Impatience, we show that it is impossible to accommodate RATL within a very broad class of models.
+To summarize, our incentivized experiment indicates that violations of RSTL are widespread, and we investigate models that can accommodate them.
+If one is not concerned with Stochastic Impatience, we propose a model that allows for this pattern while maintaining the key properties at the base of EDU - except that it is built starting from axioms instead of merging functional forms.
+However, if one also wishes to maintain Stochastic Impatience, we show that it is impossible to accommodate any instance of RATL within a very broad class of models.
+The take-home message is therefore that if one believes that preferences may exhibit even a single instance of RATL-type behavior - as almost universally true in our experimental data - then either Stochastic Impatience must be violated, or one needs to consider models beyond commonly used ones.

 We conclude the introduction with a discussion of the literature.
 To our knowledge, the first study of time lotteries appears in Chesson and Viscusi (2003), who show that EDU implies a preference for uncertain timing.
 They hypothesize that risk aversion over time may be due to high risk aversion or hyperbolic discounting.
 The latter is proven impossible by Onay and Öncüler (2007), who generalize their theoretical results, pointing out that (what we call) RSTL holds for any convex discount function.
 They link this to probability distortions.
-Ebert (2017) extends the analysis to higher-order risk preferences (prudence and temperance).4 We show that RATL can be accommodated within Expected Utility, but if one wants to preserve Stochastic Impatience, then not even allowing for probability distortions is sufficient.
+Ebert (2017) extends the analysis to higher-order risk preferences (prudence and temperance).5 We show that RATL can be accommodated within Expected Utility, but if one wants to preserve Stochastic Impatience, then not even allowing for probability distortions is sufficient.